mhb777us/Getting-and-Cleaning-Data-Assignment/README.md

 CodeBook.md 					You can find this document in the Github repository.
-								It explains the steps taken to convert the raw data provided into two tidy data sets per this assignment run_analysis.R	  				All R code necessary to produce the data sets below: mean_by_activity_subject.txt 	Output 1: mean by activity name and subject
+								It explains the steps taken to convert the raw data provided into two tidy data sets per this assignment run_analysis.R	  				All R code necessary to produce the data file below: mean_by_subject_activity.txt 	Output 1: mean by subject and activity name